learn-co-curriculum/phase-0-intro-to-css/README.md

 You can find more information about ID selectors on the Mozilla Developer Network [id selectors documentation][].

-## Declare CSS properties and values
+## Declare CSS properties and Values

 Each element has a finite list of characteristics that can be styled.
 CSS "property" names identify those characteristics.
 For text styling,